rust-lang/book/nostarch/chapter06.md

 }
 ```

-We didn't handle the `None` case, so this will cause a bug.
-Luckily, it's a bug
+We didn’t handle the `None` case, so this will cause a bug.
+Luckily, it’s a bug
 Rust knows how to catch.
-If we try to compile this code, we'll get this error:
+If we try to compile this code, we’ll get this error:

 ```bash
 error[E0004]: non-exhaustive patterns: `None` not covered